shihyuntang/igrins_rv/docs/source/Use latest lblrtm.md

 ```none
 Finished processing dependencies for TelFit==1.4.0
 ```
-then, congratulation, you successfully update your lblrtm/lnfl/aer_line_file versions!
+then, congratulation, you successfully updated your lblrtm/lnfl/aer_line_file versions!